mendersoftware/mender-docs/03.Client-installation/03.Identity/docs.md

     category: docs
 ---

 We recommend that you first read the [overview on Identity](../../02.Overview/07.Identity) in order to familiarize yourself with the concept and how it is used in Mender.
-This tutorial is about how to change the identity scheme and attributes reported by the Mender client.
+This tutorial is about how to change the identity scheme and attributes reported by the Mender-auth client.

 ##Example device identities